 4.2.2.
 Resource Assignment.
 Another component that showed significant performance degradation at large scale with high resolution was Uintah's load balancer.
 As described in Section 2, the load balancer partitions the simulation grid by using a history data-based forecast model.
 Tasks are then created on patches assigned to a local node.
-The profiling results obtained here revealed scaling issues were centered around the load balancer's AssignResources method.
+The profiling results obtained here revealed that scaling issues were centered around the load balancer's AssignResources method.
 This method assigns each patch in the grid with a rank ID.
 This rank information is then used for subsequent, automatic MPI communication generation between tasks on different nodes.
 From the weak scaling timing results as shown in the before row of Table 2, the cost of AssignResources grows when the number of patches per node stays constant.
-This implies an algorithm issue to be addressed.
+This timings show that there is an algorithm issue that has to be addressed.
 The original code looped though all the patches in the grid to assign a resource to it.
-This algorithm runs on an O(n) complexity, where n is the number of patches.
-However as the MPI communications only happens locally in MPMICE, only the tasks that will communicate with the local tasks matter.
-Hence, we should be able to restrict this method to only assign patches in the neighborhood of the local node.
-The new algorithm runs on an O(n/p) complexity, where n/p is the number of patches in the neighborhood.
+This algorithm has an O(n) complexity, where n is the number of patches.
+However as the MPI communications only happens locally in MPMICE, only the tasks that will communicate with the local tasks need be considered.
+Consequently, it was possible to restrict this method to only assign patches in the neighborhood of the local node.
+The new algorithm has an O(n/p)complexity, where n/p is the number of patches in the neighborhood.
 For weak scaling tests, n/p is constant as the workload per node stays the same.
-The scaling results shows in the after row of Table 2 confirms the perfect weak scaling result and up to 6800X speedup when using this new algorithm.
+The scaling results shown in the after row of Table 2 confirm the improved weak scaling and also show up to 6800X speedup when using this new algorithm.

 4.2.3.
 Copy Data Timestep.
-In the following two subsections, we will discuss how the performance and scalability of Uintah's AMR infrastructure code has been vastly improved.
+The following two subsections will describe how the performance and scalability of Uintah's AMR infrastructure code has been greatly improved.
 As mentioned above, the efficiency of the regridding operation is very important for solving the detonation problem.
 The entire AMR regridding procedure includes three steps: 1) generating a new grid based on the refinement flags computed by the simulation component, 2) a copy-data timestep to determine differences between the old and new grid.
 For an already refined area, this means copying data from existing fine level data.
-For a newly refined area, this step calls a user provided refine task to compute fine level data from coarse level data, and 3) compile a new task graph on the new grid for future simulation timestep.
-We originally measured about 98% overhead for a single regridding operation on 512K core if regridding were to occur every 50 to 60 timesteps.
+For a newly refined area, this step calls a user-provided refine task to compute fine level data from coarse level data, and 3) compile a new task graph on the new grid for future simulation timesteps.
+Originally there was about 98% overhead for a single regridding operation on 512K cores if regridding were to occur every 50 to 60 timesteps.
 Profiling and timing measurements were obtained for the regridding operations to locate performance and scaling issues.